 The result was the Obama Administration and the Democratic Party initially failed to organize against Republicans looking to obstruct extensions of unemployment benefits, appointed General David Petraeus to replace General Stanley McChrystal in Afghanistan and continued a war in a country often regarded as “the graveyard of empires,” committed to a permanent troop presence in Iraq [that Obama later ended with Bush’s withdrawal plan], contributed to a culture which led to the BP oil disaster by indicating renewed support for offshore drilling one month before the disaster, kept the option of a national public-financed healthcare system off the table as Republicans cried foul about a socialist takeover of healthcare and talked death panels, refused to advance the minor reform that labor unions desired, the Employee Free Choice Act (pretty much the only real demand unions had for Obama), continued the use of rendition through a footnote in an executive order, chose to use military commissions, or, in some cases, the denial of habeas corpus rights to detainees, refused to prosecute former Bush administration officials for torture and release photos of the abuse that soldiers inflicted on detainees, failed to close Guantanamo, put the Consumer Financial Protection Agency under the administration of the Federal Reserve and stalled on the appointment of Elizabeth Warren.

 The onset of depression came.
-Particularly, younger people had become cynical and dejected.
-Many who took action in the national movement setup camp in public spaces to demonstrate because they were disappointed in Obama.
+Particularly, younger people were cynical and dejected.
+Many who took action in the Occupy movement setup camp in public spaces to demonstrate because they were disappointed in Obama.
 Injustice had only been perpetuated.
 The 1% had not been held accountable for their crimes against the 99%.
 In fact, Obama had populated his administration with bankers.

 Progressives’ often serene acceptance is a gift to Obama like Romney, as a GOP candidate, is a gift to the president’s re-election campaign.
 Neither Obama nor Romney is willing to discuss Wall Street fraud, widespread government surveillance, war crimes, the state secrets privilege, indefinite detention, the PATRIOT Act, Guantanamo Bay prison, drone strikes, significantly reducing fossil fuel consumption, the Afghanistan War, the military industrial-complex, the War on Drugs, mass incarceration, “free” trade agreements, restoring the Glass-Steagall Act, breaking up too-big-to-fail banks, single-payer healthcare, the state-by-state war on unionized workers, capital punishment, the Israeli-Palestinian issue, empire-building, etc. Muting themselves ensures these issues will simply become more pronounced and entrenched in politics and society.